 In addition, because Matt recognized the valuable role that a neutral negotiation facilitator can play in the fragile context of a sale, merger or shareholder buyout, Matt went back to school to develop skills as a neutral: He received his formal training at Harvard Law School (PON) and Northwestern University.
 Leaders recently served as a neutral in the complex merger of two family-owned companies operating in several states along the Atlantic seaboard, facilitating the negotiation of financial, organizational, and transaction issues.

 Matt was born and raised in Lincoln, Massachusetts, a small town nestled between Lexington and Concord—the birthplace of our nation.
 He now lives in a small town on the coast of Maine, where he serves on the Town’s Planning Board, enabling him to contribute to the preservation of Maine’s natural resources through responsible residential and commercial development.
 Matt is also a Director of Bar Harbor Bank & Trust, a 125 year-old, publicly-traded community bank that embraces the New England values of hard work, perseverance and loyalty.
-Outside the office, Matt spends his time fishing, for any species and in every type of water.
-He is married and has two grown, married children (and two grandkids!).
+Outside the office, Matt spends his time with family and fishing (and often fishing with family!).
+He is married and has two grown, married children (and four grandkids!).